top of page

 Ayurveda describes the Universe and everything contained within it as consisting of one

-inflammation, and can be quite hangry.
-Balanced Vata shows up as creativity, intuition,
+inflammation, and can get quite hangry.
+Balanced vata could show up as creativity, intuition,

 and spontaneity, but when excessive we see insomnia, anxiety, fidgetiness, or lack of